UK watchdog says Reckitt's K-Y buy could hurt competition

-LONDON (Reuters) - Reckitt Benckiser Group’s (RB.L) proposed purchase of K-Y personal lubricants from Johnson & Johnson (JNJ.N) could lead to less competition and higher prices, Britain’s competition watchdog said on Friday.
+LONDON, May 22 (Reuters) - Reckitt Benckiser Group’s proposed purchase of K-Y personal lubricants from Johnson & Johnson could lead to less competition and higher prices, Britain’s competition watchdog said on Friday.

 It said it would extend its inquiry and would consider blocking Reckitt’s purchase or forcing the divestiture of K-Y’s UK business or the licensing of relevant rights for K-Y to a third party.